Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 7. Automation / Computerization:

+i.
 All Money Changers are required to implement automated systems by installing suitable operating software for conducting their business processes including the printing of customer receipts, maintaining the daily balance statements and the purchase register and preparing monthly statements of transactions and deposits.

-1. The money changing activities will be monitored by the Department of Foreign Exchange through a Closed-Circuit Television System (CCTV) installed at the proposed place of business as per the specification given by the Department of Foreign Exchange.
+ii.
+The money changing activities will be monitored by the Department of Foreign Exchange through a Closed-Circuit Television System (CCTV) installed at the proposed place of business as per the specification given by the Department of Foreign Exchange.

-B. Documents required to be furnished
+9. Documents required to be furnished

 3. A detailed description as to the location of the proposed place/s of money changing business.